ioet/ioet-feature-flag/usage_examples/object_oriented_usage.md

 ```
     Dear Alec,

-    Your order number 3456 has bee approved.
+    Your order number 3456 has been approved.